Kentucky Derby 2025: 10 horses who you should toss

 Step 1 to analyzing a 20-horse field is narrowing it down to a more manageable group of contenders.

 The connections of every horse entered in Kentucky Derby 2025 have dreams of winning, but more often than not there is only a handful of true contenders.
-Certain horses look great when circumstances go their way, but it is those runners who still can perform under less than ideal situations that are best suited to compete in this large group.
+Certain horses look great when circumstances go their way, but it is runners who still can perform under less-than-ideal situations who are best suited to compete in this large group.

 Draw, odds for Kentucky Derby 2025.